ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 See the :ref:`Reference` for a detailed description of each column.

 *******************************************************
-Analytics in Action: Interpreting Student Submissions
+Analytics in Action: Interpreting Graded Submissions
 *******************************************************

-A review of the distribution of student submissions for a problem can lead to discoveries about your students and about your course.
+A review of the distribution of student submissions for a graded problem can lead to discoveries about your students and about your course.

 * You can assess how difficult the problem is for students to answer correctly.